nathancarter/weblurch/doc/plan.md

 ## Matching Module

  * New methods needed
-   * Create an `address` method for OpenMath trees (with an optional ancestor parameter).
-   * Create an `index` method for OpenMath trees that is the inverse of the `address` method.
-   * Create unit tests for each of these and commit.
    * Write a `freeToReplace()` function that essentially just does the replacement, tests whether it's free or not, and then replaces back before reporting the result.